heatseeknyc/landlord-lookup-gateway/documentation/HOWTO-import-database.rst

   sudo su postgres
   gunzip /var/tmp/pgdump-hard-YYYYMMDD.sql.gz
-  /opt/pg9/bin/psql -U writeuser -d nyc2 -f /var/tmp/pgdump-hard-YYYYMMDD.sql
+  psql -U writeuser -d nyc2 -f /var/tmp/pgdump-hard-YYYYMMDD.sql

 And if this is a freshly created database, you'll also need to create the ``readuser`` role::

-  /opt/pg9/bin/psql -U postgres -d nyc2 -f sql/create-roles.sql
+  psql -U postgres -d nyc2 -f sql/create-roles.sql

 Which can be verified by the following sanity check::